-The original permit for the Las Morras Property is comprised of six original exploration permits.
-The permit for Las Morras expired on April 17, 2015 but is renewable for an additional three year term.
-The Company has applied for an additional three year term and is waiting for formal notification of the renewal application being granted.
-This Property is located in the eastern part of the Badajoz Province.
-On February 19, 2014, the Company received notice from the Extremadura Regional authorities that five additional permits in the Las Morras Project area in the Extremadura Region have been granted to the Company.
-Once final notice is published in the regional and national gazette, the Company will have three years in which to work the claims in the areas prior to applying for renewal.
-The additional permits cover areas of Matillas, La Macheula, El Alandre, Matajarda and Garbayuels.
+The original permit for Las Morras Property was comprised of 230 claims, totaling approximately 7,000 hectares.
+The permit for Las Morras was granted in 2012 and expired on April 17, 2015 but was renewable for an additional three year term.
+The Company applied for an additional two year term and received approval of the renewal for a period of two years on August 20, 2015.
+This property is located in the eastern part of the Badajoz province of Spain.
+In 2013, the Company applied for five additional permits around the Las Morras Project area in the Extremadura Region.
+Between November 2014 and January 2015, the Company received the notice from the Extremadura Region authorities that these five additional permits had been granted.
+The additional permits covered areas of Matillas, La Machuela, El Alandre, Matajarda and Garbayuela.
+As a result of difficult financing conditions, the Company decided to cancel these permits on March 12, 2015.